Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

 Water Taxis to Disney Springs

-Related: Disney’s Port Orleans Resorts Transportation
+- Disney’s Port Orleans Riverside Resort

 Walking to Disney Springs

 Guests visiting Disney Springs from Saratoga Springs can walk back and forth to the venue.
-You’ll find the walkway to Disney Springs near the Congress Park section of Saratoga Springs.
+The main walkway from Saratoga Springs to Disney Springs is near the Congress Park section of Saratoga Springs.
 It’s a beautiful walk along the water with views of Disney Springs.
+This walkway will get you to the Marketplace section of Disney Springs.
+When you reach the end of the walkway, you’ll cross the bridge where the boat dock sits.
+From there, you will go through a security checkpoint before entering the venue.

 Additionally, guests of non-Disney hotels near Disney Springs can use one of the raised pedestrian bridges to access Disney Springs.
 These footbridges are on the opposite side of Disney Springs, close to Lake Buena Vista Drive.